jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 <re-img src="infobits-edited.jpg"></re-img>

-## Considerations as you edit infobits
+## Considerations as you edit Infobits

 * How do you want people to respond to the information?
 Do you want it kept confidential?
 Do you want them to broadcast it to their team?
 Make that clear.
 * Consider whether this is for their information, or whether you want them to act upon it.
 If you call it infobits, the default is FYI.